 Salotto Borbonico (9.4 ratings on booking.com)

-One of the many reasons I loved this place is because it’s location.
+One of the many reasons I loved this place is because its location.
 It’s in the center, and the center of the center, so it’s great.
-If you remember my picture about Castel Sant’Elmo and Via Toledo, I took them from the balcony of my room!
+If you remember my picture of Castel Sant’Elmo and Via Toledo, I took them from the balcony of my room!
 The prices are absolutely reasonable to the service level, and very cheap considering the view!
 Have a look at the link!
+Also, we’ve got a full list of the best places to stay in Naples!

 When I visited Naples, I was most worried about my safety.
 Because of this, I wanted to discuss the topic a little bit, so if you want to know more, head to the article linked below!